 The most common astrolabe is the planispheric astrolabe, this models the universe onto the planet's equatorial plane, using a simple stereographic projection.
 Another is the Saphea projection which models the entire universe onto a vertical great circle, and thus becomes somewhat latitude independent.

 My supplement is how to build an astrolabe using simple geometry, using the planispheric model.
-The article is in Acrobat format, and uses TurboCAD as a drafting CAD program.
+The article is in PDF format, and uses TurboCAD as a drafting CAD program.
 However the principle is so simple that a sheet of paper, a protractor, a ruler and a drafting compass is all that is needed.
 While the fixed plate of altitudes (almucanters), or climate plate is latitude dependant, the rete (rotating plate) is latitude independent.
 This five page article covers the entire design process.
 Check the DeltaCAD astrolabe macro and the general spreadsheet also for astrolabe formula.
 The DeltaCAD macro (including the astrolabe) is, I believe, the first readily available source code for you to build your own astrolabes, encompassing ALL elements of the astrolabe, similarly with the Excel version.
 Since then, others have followed.
 Illustrating Time's Shadow covers the astrolabe in even more detail.

 A link to the CAD (TurboCAD) TCW model for all the graphics in the article, it is designed for latitude 33.
 Unlike the DeltaCAD macro, this is not automated.